 To use the VPN you simply have to select the one you need and then turn VPN to on from the top of the screen.
 Whichever VPN you have enabled will then connect and your IP address will be linked to that country.
 I have the British VPN selected in this demonstration screen.
 It’s worth putting in all the different connections you need all at once, then you can just enable them whenever you need.
 You’ll see the VPN connection being made and then this logo at the top of your screen.
 Remember it doesn’t change directly how you access the internet so you’ll be using your Data plan id you enable the VPN without a wi fi connection.

 So when this is enabled all your traffic will be encrypted and routed through the selected VPN server.
 You can set up a selection of VPNs all to different countries, I use about six to spoof my IP address to a variety of locations.

 Therefore you will also appear to have the IP address located with each server so if you want to watch the BBC iPlayer enable your UK VPN and so on – your real IP address will not be visible.

-If you haven’t got Identity Cloaker yet – I can definitely recommend it, it’s probably best to try the IDC to see how you get on with it.
+If you haven’t got Identity Cloaker yet – I can definitely recommend it, it’s probably best to try their ten day trial to see how you get on with it.
 They have a very professional set up and the servers can cope with streaming video without any issues.
-However there are a couple of other decent companies and the process will be very similar to use them.
+It’s interface is not as slick looking as something like Nord VPN and others but their servers are fast and not overloaded.
+You’ll rarely get your IP address blocked accessing sites like BBC iPlayer.
+However both of these are decent companies and the process to change your IP address will be very similar to use them.